Formation of paired phases of bosons and their excitations in a square lattice

-where different phases can be obtained by minimizing F. From the condition of local minima of F, we obtain the region in parameter space, where PSF can exist as a stable phase corresponding to either metastable or ground state.
-The boundary line [see the blue solid line in Fig.\ref{Fig4}(a)] embedding the region of stable PSF phase is given by,
+where different phases can be obtained by minimizing E. From the condition of local minima of E, we obtain the region in parameter space, where PSF can exist as a stable phase corresponding to either metastable or ground state.
+The boundary line [see the blue solid line in Fig.\ref{Fig5}(a)] embedding the region of stable PSF phase is given by,